 About living in care

-You can't always live with your family.
-It might be that your parents have asked for you to be looked after or that a court has decided that you need to go into care.
-This happens when your parents are unable to properly look after you or if you could come to harm if you stay with them.
+Sometimes you can’t live with your family.
+This might be because your parents have asked for help, or a court has said you need to be cared for somewhere else.
+This happens if your parents can’t look after you properly, or if it’s not safe to stay with them.

 Living in foster care